-Inert Waste movements to Norfolk
+3.7 Inert Waste movements to Norfolk

-The inert waste category within the Waste Data Interrogator includes Construction, Demolition and Excavation waste, as well as a proportion of waste from LACW which are inert and separated as part of the recycling process.
-Due to the relative weight to value of the majority of inert wastes, management tends to take place close to the source of generation.
+The inert waste category within the Waste Data Interrogator includes Construction, Demolition and Excavation waste, as well as a proportion of waste from LACW which is inert and separated as part of the recycling process.
+Due to the relative weight to value of most inert wastes, management tends to take place close to where the waste arises.
 Mineral workings often require a certain amount of inert waste to aid restoration, and the largest amounts of inert waste are received at mineral operations.
 It is common for these operations to incorporate inert waste recycling as part of their business, with suitable waste recycled into secondary aggregate, with recovery through quarry restoration often being the fate for inert waste such as soils, although a proportion would be screened and potentially blended to create a topsoil product.

-Table 10: Inert waste received by facilities within Norfolk in 2016 (over 100 tonnes per annum)
+Table 10: Inert waste received by facilities within Norfolk in 2017 (over 100 tonnes per annum)

-Origin WPA Origin Region Tonnes Comments Norfolk East of England 986,411 Soils and stones 511k, waste minerals 127k, mixed concrete, tiles and ceramics 98k, mixed C&D waste 88k, concrete 83k, bricks 34k WPA not codeable (East of England) East of England 247,630 Soils and stones 203k, mixed C&D waste 29k, concrete 11k, mixed concrete, tiles and ceramics 2.5k, cables 1.5k Suffolk East of England 59,085 Soils and stones 30k, concrete 7k, mixed C&D waste 6k, mixed concrete, tiles and ceramics 5.5k, Gypsum based material 3.5k, waste sand and clay 2k, bricks 2k, wood 1k Cambridgeshire East of England 3,536 Soils and stones 2k, mixed C&D waste 1k
+Origin WPA Origin Region Tonnes Comments Norfolk East of England 900,341 Soil and stones, mixed C&D waste, concrete, and minerals WPA not codeable (East of England) East of England 178,220 Soil and stones, mixtures of concrete, bricks and tiles, and concrete Suffolk East of England 28,688 Soil and stones, mixed C&D waste, mixtures of concrete, bricks and tiles, bricks, gypsum based material, and glass Cambridgeshire East of England 1,632 Mixed C&D waste, mixtures of concrete, bricks and tiles, and soil and stones Lincolnshire East Midlands 1,028 Soil and stones, mixtures of concrete, bricks and tiles

-Inert waste movements from Norfolk
+3.8 Inert waste movements from Norfolk